djangocon/2025.djangocon.us/src/_content/posts/guide-to-america.md

 ## Tipping

-Tipping (gratuities) in the United States is rampant.
-Here's a rough idea of how much you'll be expected to add on top of your bill in Chicago:
+Tipping (gratuities) culture in the United States is rampant.
+Here's a rough idea of how much you'll be expected to add on top of your goods and services in Chicago:

 - Restaurants: 18-20% for everything except for the big-name fast food restaurants (e.g., McDonald's, Wendy's, Burger King).
 - Even some self-serve kiosk ordering places will try to ask for a tip!
 This money will theoretically go to the staff preparing and/or delivering your food, but it definitely feels odd.
 If service is exceptional, you might consider tipping more than 20%.
 Some restaurants may automatically add a gratuity for large parties, so always check your bill.